 - What are some of the temples near Mangaladevi Temple?

-As per written evidence in the Sthalapurana, the origin of the Mangaladevi Temple can be traced back to a demon named Vikhasini who was Hiranyakashyapu’s daughter.
+As per the history of Mangaladevi Temple, the origin of the Mangaladevi Temple runs back to a demon Vikhasini who was Hiranyakashyapu’s daughter.
 She waged a war against the Devaloka and Lord Indra.
-Though the demon army was strong, Indra defeated them in a fiercely fought battle.
-Vikhasini’s ambition of commanding the Devaloka was shattered and she realized that she needed God’s grace to enhance her powers.
+Though the demon army was strong, but Indra defeated them in a fierce battle.

 She wanted a son with the Gods who would be highly powerful and competent enough to avenge Lord Vishnu and destroy him as a revenge for Vikhasini’s father’s death.
-She performed severe penance and gained the attention of Lord Brahma.
-He asked her to wish for a boon.
+So She performed severe penance and gained the attention of Lord Brahma.
+Eventually, He asked her to wish for a boon.
 She wished for a son who would slay Lord Vishnu.
 Lord Brahma refused stating that the holy trinity is immortal.
 However, he said that she will attain a son from Lord Shiva who will be brave and invincible.

 Narada and Lord Brahma visited Kailash and warned Lord Shiva of the future developments.
 Lord Shiva along with Parvati, Lord Brahma, Narada and Goddess Saraswati went to Vaikuntam and expressed their anger in front of Lord Vishnu.
 Lord Vishnu however, assuaged them by saying that everything will be rectified when the time comes.